circuits/circuits/docs/source/man/events.rst

 Filtering
 ---------

-Events can be filtered by stopping further handler processing of any given event by simply calling it's ``.stop()`` method.
+Events can be filtered by stopping further handler processing of any given event by simply calling its ``.stop()`` method.

 Example: